-- Invite your leaders and colleagues in your organization to an "Ask Me Anything" watch party, tune in live and watch the session together.
-Make sure it's in their calendars. - Before the watch party, book a "After the AMA Team Session" with your current team for the day after an event for 30-60mins.
+- Invite your leaders and colleagues in your organization to an Ask Me Anything watch party, tune in live and watch the session together.
+Make sure it's in their calendars. - Before the watch party, book an "After the AMA Team Session" with your immediate team for the day after the event for 30-60 minutes.
 Share the resource guide and have these questions for discussion.